 For clusters with shared access mode, only the configured init script needs to be added to the allowlist.
 Access to other files referenced in the init script is determined by access configured to cloud object storage.

 Databricks recommends using instance profiles to manage access to libraries and init scripts stored in S3.
 Use the following documentation in the cross-reference link to complete this setup:

 Create a IAM role with read and list permissions on your desired buckets.
-See Configure S3 access with instance profiles.
+See Tutorial: Configure S3 access with an instance profile.